Daryl Caudle: Confirmation process

-In 2023 and 2025, he was among the candidates under consideration to become the chief of naval operations.
+In 2023 and 2025, Caudle was among the candidates under consideration to become the chief of naval operations.
 In the first instance, Lisa Franchetti was chosen by President Joe Biden.
-In June 2025, he was nominated to serve as the chief of naval operations by President Donald Trump, replacing James Kilby, who has been the acting chief since Franchetti was removed by Trump in February.
+In June 2025, he was nominated to serve as the chief of naval operations by President Donald Trump, replacing James Kilby, who had been the acting chief since Franchetti was removed by Trump in February.
 Caudle relinquished command of U.S. Fleet Forces Command on 6 August 2025; his deputy, Vice Admiral John Gumbleton, succeeded him as acting commander.
+He became the chief of naval operations on 25 August 2025.